 working one thousand five hundred (1,500) hours or more in a calendar year shall

 participate in the Missouri Local Government Retirement System (LAGERS).
+Participation in

-participate in the retirement plans set out in Chapter 18 of this code.
+retirement plans set out in Chapter 18 of this code.

-employees are covered by the Railroad Retirement Act of 1974.
+by the Railroad Retirement Act of 1974.

 (1) Employees may participate in a